FC Shakhtar Donetsk

-Football Club Shakhtar Donetsk (Футбольний клуб Шахтар Донецьк) is a Ukrainian professional football club that was based in the city of Donetsk until 2014 when, due to the War in Donbas, the club was forced to move to Lviv, and played matches in Lviv (2014–2016) and in Kharkiv (2017–2020) whilst having its office headquarters and training facilities in Kyiv.
-In May 2020, Shakhtar started to play home matches at NSC Olimpiyskyi in Kyiv.
+Football Club Shakhtar Donetsk (Футбольний клуб Шахтар Донецьк) is a Ukrainian professional football club, currently playing out of Lviv.
+It was based in the city of Donetsk until 2014, when the War in Donbas forced the club to relocate.
+It moved from the Donbas Arena to Lviv (2014–2016) and then to Kharkiv (2017–2020), whilst having its headquarters and training facilities in Kyiv.
+In May 2020, Shakhtar started to play home matches at NSC Olimpiyskyi.
 Since the beginning of the 2023–24 season, Shakhtar has played home matches once again at Arena Lviv.

-Shakhtar has appeared in several European competitions and is often a participant in the UEFA Champions League.
-The club became the first club in independent Ukraine to win the UEFA Cup in 2009, the last year before the competition was revamped as the Europa League.
-FC Shakhtar Donetsk is one of two Ukrainian clubs, the other being Dynamo Kyiv, who have won a major UEFA competition.
+Shakhtar became the first Ukrainian club to win a UEFA competition after Ukrainian independence when the team won the UEFA Cup in 2009, the last year before the competition was revamped as the Europa League, by defeating Werder Bremen 2-1.
+Shakhtar is one of two Ukrainian clubs who have won a major UEFA competition, the other being Dynamo Kyiv.
+It is one of Ukraine's most popular clubs, is particularly favoured in the eastern Donbas region.

-The club formerly played its home matches in Donetsk at the newly built Donbas Arena, however due to the Russo-Ukrainian War in 2014, the team were forced to relocate 1000 km to the west in Arena Lviv in the interim.
-Following the winter break of the 2016–17 season the club then moved again to the Metalist Stadium in Kharkiv (250 km to the northwest of Donetsk) early in 2017.
-In May–July 2020 Shakhtar played home matches at NSC Olimpiyskyi in Kyiv.

-Shakhtar Donetsk is one of Ukraine's most popular football clubs, and is particularly favoured in the eastern Donbas region.
-On 28 October 2021, Shakhtar had 1.4 million followers on Facebook, the highest in Ukraine.

 The club draws its history from the very start of the Soviet football league competitions and is one of the oldest clubs in Ukraine.
-The club was a member of the Soviet Voluntary Sports Society of Shakhtyor, having connections with other Soviet teams from Karaganda (Kazakhstan), Soligorsk (Belarus), among others.
-In the late Soviet period, Shakhtar was considered a tough mid-table club of the Soviet Top League and a cup competition specialist after winning the Soviet Cup two years in a row in 1961 and 1962.
+The club was a member of the Soviet Voluntary Sports Society of Shakhtyor, having connections with Karaganda (Kazakhstan) and Soligorsk (Belarus) among others.
+In the late Soviet period, Shakhtar was considered a mid-table club of the Soviet Top League and won the Soviet Cup two years in a row, in 1961 and 1962.